vidbina/vidbina.github.io/_drafts/2020-04-01-enterpreneurship-in-europe.markdown

 head: mugshot
 ---
 A friend and I have recently picked up the writing exercise of posing each other questions to use as the basis of a series of posts.
-Elward, ended up
-asking:

-> We hebben gezien dat Europa niet zo succesvol is geweest als America in het
-> produceren van de grote technologische bedrijven van de afgelopen decenia.
-> Kijk bijvoorbeeld naar Google, Apple, Amazon, Facebook, Microsoft dat zijn
-> allemaal Americaanse bedrijven.
-Jij hebt zowel in Nederland als Duitsland de
-> start-up wereld van dichtbij meegemaakt en je hebt ook ervaring met de
-> international start-up wereld.
-Wat zou jij zeggen dat 1 van de grote oorzaken
-> is die hieraan ten grondslag ligt.
-Welke andere dingen liggen hieraan ten
-> grondslag.
-Is er een groot verschil in het ondernemers klimaat van Nederland
-> en Duitsland m.b.t. het bovenstaande?

-which I'll roughly translate into the following hoping that Elward will be graceful enough to forgive me where I inadvertently loose any of the points in
+The question for this post was formulated in Dutch[^question] which I'll roughly translate into the following snippet hoping that Elward, the sender, will be graceful enough to forgive me where I inadvertently loose any of his focal points in translation:
-translation:

 > We have observed that Europe has not proved as successful as the United
 > Stated in producing the dominant tech companies.
 Amazon, Apple, Facebook,